m0nK3man/elk-docker-swarm/README.md

 ### Main Features 📜

 - Configured as a Production Single Node Cluster.
-(With a multi-node cluster option for experimenting).
+(With docker swarm option).
 - Security Enabled By Default.
 - Configured to Enable:
   - Logging & Metrics Ingestion
     - Option to collect logs of all Docker Containers running on the host. via `make collect-docker-logs`.
-  - APM
   - Alerting
   - Machine Learning
   - Anomaly Detection